Knights of Columbus: 20th century

 During World War I, the Knights established soldiers' welfare centers in the U.S. and abroad.
 After the war, the Knights participated in education, occupational training, and employment programs for veterans.

 The Oregon Compulsory Education Act of 1922 would have disallowed parochial schools, including Catholic schools, in that state.
-The Knights of Columbus challenged the law in court, and, in a landmark 1925 ruling (Pierce v.
+The Knights of Columbus challenged the law in court with the ACLU, and, in a landmark 1925 ruling (Pierce v.
 Society of Sisters), the U.S. Supreme Court struck it down.

-To combat the animus targeted at racial and religious minorities, including Catholics, the Order formed a historical commission which published a series of books on their contributions, among other activities.
-The "Knights of Columbus Racial Contributions Series" of books included three titles: The Gift of Black Folk, by W. E. B. Du Bois, The Jews in the Making of America by George Cohen, and The Germans in the Making of America by Frederick Schrader.
+To combat the animus targeted at racial and religious minorities, including Catholics, the Order formed a historical commission which published a series of books in the 1920s on their contributions, among other activities.
+The "Knights of Columbus Racial Contributions Series" of books included three titles: The Gift of Black Folk: The Negroes in the Making of America, by W. E. B. Du Bois, The Jews in the Making of America by George Cohen, and The Germans in the Making of America by Frederick Schrader.

-Meanwhile, though the membership system at the time did not explicitly exclude African Americans, as few as one negative vote (and later, four or five) against a prospective candidate (no matter the size of the council) was enough to deny someone entry.
-This occurred in a racist manner often enough, especially in the Deep South, that the Josephites helped found the Knights of Peter Claver in 1909 for African Americans.
-The KoC national leadership later amended their policies so that rejections required a majority of council members.
+The Knights of Columbus "was the only American fraternal society which did not, by its constitution, prohibit Negro [sic] membership", according to historian Christopher Kauffman.
+During World War I, the Knights were designated as the official agency for supporting Catholic troops, and its support facilities were the only racially integrated facilities open to troops.
+Emmett Jay Scott wrote, "Unlike the other social welfare organizations operating in the war, it never drew the color line."